 There are hundreds of denominations within Christianity, and it can be easy to focus on the differences between them all.
 But a group of Mennonites and Anglicans is breaking through those walls.

-Drummers welcome walkers at the Kwantlen Nation Longhouse, Fort Langley, B.C., to begin the Walk in the Spirit of Reconciliation on May 31.
+A group walks from the Fort Langley United Church to the Kwantlen Nation Longhouse to begin B.C.’s fourth annual Walk in the Spirit of Reconciliation.
 (Photo by Ian Funk)

 Walkers approach the former St. Mary’s Residential School in Mission, B.C., on the final day of the Walk for Reconciliation on June 2.
 (Photo by Deborah Dejong)